propelorm/propelorm.github.com/documentation/10-configuration.markdown

 Propel asks you to define some data to work properly, for instance: connection parameters, working directories, flags to take decisions and so on.
 You can pass these data via a *configuration file*.

-*Note* : Configuration files are used to generate a configuration class (```generated-conf/config.php``).
-Any changes made to the configuration file need to be pushed to this generated configuration file through the ```vendor/bin/propel config:convert``` propel command.
+*Note* : Configuration files are used to generate a configuration class (`generated-conf/config.php`).
+Any changes made to the configuration file need to be pushed to this generated configuration file through the `vendor/bin/propel config:convert` command.

 Propel configuration file simply describes an associative array of properties, with a well defined hierarchy.
 See [Configuration reference](/documentation/reference/configuration-file.html) for the complete list.